abdullaayyad96/CarND-Traffic-Sign-Classifier-Project/README.md

 In case of multiple images, all the images must be placed in the same folder and the path to folder should be passed as the input_image.

+## Testing the deep learning model

-Some sample test images are provided in `test_images/` with their respective outputs being in `test_output/`.
+Several sample test images are provided in `test_images/` with their respective outputs being in `test_output/`.

-The below figure shows the result of runnung the NN on some images on the testing set of [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset):
+Moreover, The below figure shows the result of runnung the NN on some images on the testing set of [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset):
 ![test_images](writeup_images/testing_set_sample.jpg)

 ## Neural Network Architecture